rnaidenov/VaultEvolving/README.md

 1. Install the required plugins in Obsidian: ModalForms, QuickAdd, and Dataview.
 2. Set up a ModalForms form for food input
 3. Configure an `addFood` macro using QuickAdd.
 Set up the macro to use the `addFood` script you see in the files.
+4. Ensure you replace the $OPENROUTER_API_KEY with your own API key.
+A $5 top-up will last you many requests (;
-4. The rest should be handled by the script - it just needs your input (;
+5. The rest should be handled by the script - it just needs your input (;

 ## Next Steps